Lyle Owerko: Photography and fine art

 In 2005 Princeton Architectural Press published Jennifer New's book Drawing From Life, which featured Owerko's journals as well as those of Mike Figgis, David Byrne, Carol Beckwith and Maira Kalman.

 In 2006 Owerko traveled to Africa as part of Dr. Jeffrey Sachs’ Millennium Promise initiative, documenting the lives of the Lau people of Sauri, Kenya.
 Current initiatives range from the multi-media exhibition, to an art installation of large-scale portraits of the Samburu Warrior tribe.

 In 2010 Abrams published The Boombox Project, his historical overview of the history of a seminal pop-culture icon.
 The books release was covered by many news outlets including The New York Times, New York Magazine, The Huffington Post, Fast Company, CBS News, and National Public Radio.
 That same year Hasselblad Cameras named him a "Hasselblad Master" for his work as a fine art photojournalist.

 Lyle's work can be seen in many museum and private collections including the Victoria & Albert in London, which holds part of his Boombox collection in their permanent archive of 20th-century historically significant objects.
 His work can be seen at Jackson Fine Art in Atlanta, and Whisper Fine Art in London.

 Journalism

-Owerko shot the photograph featured on the cover of Time on September 11, 2001, the day of the 9/11 attacks, which showed an explosion at the WTC.
+Owerko shot the photograph featured on the cover of Time on September 11, 2001, the day of the 9/11 attacks, which showed the impact of United Airlines Flight 175.
 In 2005 the American Society of Magazine Editors ranked it as 25th out of a list of the 40 most important magazine covers in the last 40 years.
 Since 2001, Lyle Owerko has been profiled and given interviews about that day and his work.